-Poetic Voices of the Muslim World, a two-year initiative including programs and performances presented against the backdrop of a traveling exhibition and companion website, will be presented in six cities across the country beginning March 2013.
+Poetic Voices of the Muslim World, was a three-year initiative including programs and performances presented against the backdrop of a traveling exhibition and companion website.
+The exhibit and accompanying public programs were will be presented in eight cities across the country beginning March 2013.

 Presentations by scholars, poets and musicians celebrate poetry of rare power and beauty — including ancient oral traditions still practiced today, literary forms that have flourished for more than a millennium and contemporary poetic arts.
 Developed by City Lore and Poets House Poetic Voices of the Muslim World explores an art form central to Muslim cultures throughout the world.

 The initiative was presented in Los Angeles, CA, Jacksonville, FL, Washington, D.C., Milwaukee, WI, Detroit, MI, Newark, NJ, Queens and Manhattan, NYC